 At Cognician, our elearning programs are structured like a two-way coaching session, with thoughtfully crafted questions that generate unique learner insights and prompt self-correcting behavior.

-What are you doing in your learning programs to facilitate insights that drive the performance of your people and business?
+What are you doing in your learning programs to facilitate insights that drive the performance and activates a change in the behavior of your people and business?